omkarfadtare965/Generative_AI_with_LLM/README.md

 __First Week:__
 - Examine transformers that power large language models
 - Explore how these models are trained
-- Understand the compute resources required to develop these powerful LLMs
+- Understand the computing resources required to develop these powerful LLMs
 - Learn about the technique called in-context learning
 - Learn how to guide the model to output at inference time with prompt engineering
 - Discover how to tune the most important generation parameters of LLMs to refine your model output